 I like Ancient Roman history, but I find it really hard to picture what everything looked like based on the ruins.
 Having this virtual reality stop was incredibly helpful (and a lot of fun).

 Many of the original decorations from the Golden Palace have been lost or moved to museums, but it is still incredible to wander through the chambers that are now underground.

 A tour of the Domus Aurea is a great rainy day activity since it is all inside, but a walk through the Golden Palace is also perfect in summer.
 You might notice in the photos that we are wearing sweaters or draped with scarves – that is because the Domus Aurea is significantly cooler than the outside temperature.

-Disclosure: I was invited to join the tour by a friend – but I talk about how much I liked it that my husband is now dying to go himself.
+Disclosure: I was invited to join the tour by a friend – but I talk about how much I liked it so often that my husband is now dying to go himself.
 It is a great experience!
-You can read more about the blog policy here.
+This post may contain affiliate links but they represent my honest opinion.